 Prior to the takeover of the church by such factions, it was much less organized in the original form.
 In fact, it was more of a shindig than a church.
 If the word shindig sounds a bit sacrilegious, this is likely because we’ve already been conditioned by 1900 years of culture to see the church as something it’s not.
 In reality, the early churches were more like shindigs than how we see them today as well-respected organizational establishments or political powers to be reckoned with.
 The word church originated from a Greek word classically translated to mean a regular assembly.
 It has widely been used in the New Testament to describe what we call a church, however prior to Modern Greek, the word was less of a moniker and more a common word in its time.
 Among its uses were to describe legislative assemblies, political debates, juries, and other similar gatherings.
 It was a noun (ekklesia) as well as a verb (ekklesiadzo – to “hold a meeting”), and even in describing the meeting’s attendees (ekklesiastes) and their pay, if applicable (ekklesiastikos).
 You’ve heard the term “time to do church” – it’s linguistically accurate.
 The original church literally equated to getting together.
 Churches, as we know them in biblical times, were by and large informal gatherings of believers.
 The original church was very distributed and not centrally regulated, as we’ll explore later.

 The type of church government we use today is more Roman in nature, and much more hierarchical.
 The internal government is very different, and some denominations, in an effort to maintain an authority structure, even go so far as to appoint their own apostles who are given authority to govern a body of churches under their jurisdiction.
 While the original church was primarily autonomous in nature, today many churches are members of governing bodies, such as the Southern Baptist Convention, or governed directly through a leadership exoskeleton, such as the Catholic Church.
 This greatly exaggerated the apostle’s function (as we’ll see later) and turned it into a babysitting service for churches that would have otherwise been governed by bodies of elders and deacons.
 Over time, organizations like this transformed “a church” into “the church”, and changed what was originally a meeting that existed only through the participation of believers into an organization that existed in spite of the participation of its believers.
 It was considered heretical by many, and organizing the church wound up being used to push political agendas, which included making power plays against the government for recognition.
 This finally took place in the year 311 when Galerius, a Roman Emperor who previously persecuted the church, ordered religious tolerance for all, legalizing Christianity.
-This predated Constantine’s Edict of Milan by two years, which gave additional freedoms specifically to the Christian church, this time using the church as a political poker chip to help ensure Constantine’s rule be preserved.
+This predated Constantine’s Edict of Milan by two years, which gave additional freedoms specifically to the Christian church, this time using the church as a political poker chip to help ensure Constantine’s rule would be preserved.

 Many argue, however, that the church was never intended to be wielded as a political weapon, and that it was in fact an egregious abuse of the church.
 Throughout the development of the early church, its sheer numbers had already begun showing a sense of control (or at least balance) in curbing the Roman military’s brutality (Acts 5:26), and as Christianity continued to win new converts, the people themselves had made considerable leeway in spreading the gospel in spite of the government, rather than with its help.
 Organizing and regulating the church has since been at the core of how church government has operated since, and ultimately how the original, apostolic church found herself finally deposed.
 Some 1900 years later, we recognize the church as a ‘non-profit organization’, complete with tax-exempt status.
 Rather than a living body of believers working apart from government, the church today is an entity, a corporation, working alongside it and even lobbying it.
 Regulated churches have gained in political power, at the expense of becoming docile and politically cooperative.